 All transcripts submitted must be official and sent directly from the originating school or college to the Office of Admissions.
+San Jose State University accepts electronic transcripts as the preferred method.
+If possible please request your school to send your transcripts electronically.
+Electronic transcripts save processing time.
 Transcripts submitted by the student are not acceptable unless submitted in a sealed envelope.
 All records submitted become the property of the university, part of the student's file, and will not be released.
 If a student does not complete the application or enroll, the records will be kept on file for one year only.